agilegardenclub/public-garden/pj-todo.md

   * Need users outside of JD and JB to illustrate community involvement.

 * Add icon and popup
+* Actually need to have both "Observations" and "Notifications"
+  * Illustrating this requires that Jesse's garden have the same planting as Jenna's.

 ## Old Stuff